Aru-pad/PosteItaliane-Java/README.md

 # PosteItaliane Java
-Project I made for School that uses Threads and has GUI
+Project I made for School that uses Threads and has a funny GUI made with fxml